 - Stir in the curry powder and lime juice, then remove from heat and purée with a hand blender until smooth.

-- Serve with a swirl of sour cream, a sprinkling of toasted pumpkin seeds, fresh basil leaves and a slice of fresh baguette.
+- Serve with a swirl of sour cream, a sprinkling of toasted pumpkin seeds, fresh basil leaves, and a slice of fresh baguette.

-Served with Blue Crane Shiraz
+Best served with our Blue Crane Vineyards Shiraz